Some posts contain compensated links. Please read this disclaimer for more info.

 Split To Dubrovnik Excursion

 Many travelers are increasingly taking advantage of having a driver and making the private transfer from Split to Dubrovnik into an excursion.
-Rather than going direct, they choose to stop along the way, taking in the beautiful Dalmatian coastline and its charming towns.
+Rather than going direct, they choose to stop along the way, taking in the beautiful Dalmatian coastline and charming towns.
+Take a look at this day trip to Dubrovnik from Split that is worth its price.

 Some like to take the Split to Dubrovnik coastal road, which takes you through Omis, the Makarska Riviera down to Ploce, and then through Bosnia onto Opuzen and all the way to Dubrovnik.
 A stop or perhaps lunch in Ston is also a must here, where you can sample Croatia’s best oysters and walk those impressive walls.